BE-LIKE-BRO/AWS-TF-Full-Instance-Stack/README.md

 # AWS-TF-Full-Instance-Stack
 Fully provisioned AWS Instance setup with terraform

-This repository contains TF codes that creates a fully working aws ec2 instance environment provisioned with a bash script that pulls, unzips and hosts a webpage
+This repository contains TF codes that creates from scratch a fully working aws ec2 instance environment provisioned with a bash script that pulls, unzips and hosts a webpage

 The resources created with these TF scripts includes:
 VPC